cardano-foundation/developer-portal/docs/portal-style-guide.md

 Last but not least, let's talk about editors, extensions and configurations.

-You can use any text editor you like to write markdown.
+You can use any text editor you like to write Markdown.
 [Visual Studio Code](https://code.visualstudio.com/), [Sublime](https://www.sublimetext.com/), [Atom](https://atom.io/), etc. have plugins that help you adhere to style guides by displaying warnings if you break the rules.

 Below are some extensions for these editors that help you write clean guides for the developer portal.

 ### markdownlint

-Adds syntax highligting for markdown files and display configurable warnings for invalid formatting.
+Adds syntax highligting for Markdown files and display configurable warnings for invalid formatting.

 <Tabs
   defaultValue="vscode"